ing-bank/zkflow/docs/link-ftx-to-vtx.md

 ZKP Notarisation:

 * Current tx as vtx
-* backchains of vtxs for each input of the vtx
+* backchains of vtxs for each input and reference of the vtx
 * ZKProof for current vtx
 * ZKPs for all vtxs in backchains